kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This is a more robust interaction model than assuming the LLM's pretrained memory is always correct.

-## Framework Transparency Becomes More Valuable Than Framework Popularity in Some Tasks
+## Framework Transparency Becomes More Valuable Than Framework Popularity in Some Tasks { #transparency-vs-popularity }

 Popularity remains important.